 Whether or not you see an increase in speed depends on what you’re doing.
 For certain tasks you won’t see a difference between 4GB and 16GB but if you’re playing a modern, demanding game, you would definitely see a difference.
 To repeat, adding more RAM can definitely speed up your computer but eventually, you would reach a point where adding more RAM accomplishes absolutely nothing.
 Keep in mind that the amount of memory your computer has is much more important than the speed of your computer’s memory.
 Look at your game developer’s recommended requirements (not minimum requirements).
 Ideally, you want your computer to have more main memory than the game manufacturer recommends.
 If that is already the case then your problem is not caused by a lack of memory.

-Read more about choosing the right memory in the “How I Research” menu.
+Read more about choosing the right memory in the “Research Tips” menu.
 Click here to go there now.

 Replace the Video Card